 EPA defines environmental justice as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 EPA has this goal for all communities and persons across the nation.
 Environmental justice will be achieved when everyone enjoys the same degree of protection from environmental and health hazards and equal access to the decision-making process to have a healthy environment in which to live, learn, and work.

 Some communities experience disproportionate and adverse environmental, human health, climate-related and other cumulative impacts, as well as the accompanying economic challenges of such impacts.
-These disproportionate and adverse impacts result from industrial, governmental, commercial and/or other actions, and are likely to affect low-income and minorities.
+These disproportionate and adverse impacts can result from industrial, governmental, commercial and/or other actions, and are more likely to affect low-income and communities of color.

-Environmental justice can be supported through equitable development approaches and intentional strategies to ensure that low-income and minority communities not only participate in but also benefit from decisions that shape their neighborhoods and regions.
-There are many different approaches that promote equitable development, such as ensuring a mix of housing types across a range of incomes; access to fresh food; access to jobs; and access to local capital.
-Programs or policies can be put in place to help ensure the creation or integration of affordable housing; local or first-source hiring of contractor or subrecipient employees provided the recipient does not impose geographic preferences for procurements in violation of 2 CFR 200.319(c); minority contracting pursuant to 40 CFR Part 33; inclusionary zoning (where a percentage of new housing is designated as affordable housing); healthy food retailers in places where they do not exist (e.g., food deserts); co-operative ownership models where local residents come together to run a community-owned, jointly owned business enterprise; rent control or community land trusts (to help keep property affordable for residents); supportive local entrepreneurial activities; and adherence to equal lending opportunities.
+Environmental justice can be supported through equitable development approaches and intentional strategies to ensure that underserved communities, and other communities with environmental justice concerns, have the opportunity to participate in and benefit from decisions that shape their neighborhoods and regions.
+Applicants should provide specific examples of how the proposed Brownfield Multipurpose Grant project will address environmental justice challenges in Section IV.E. and responses will be evaluated against the criteria in Section V.A.

+There are many different approaches that promote equitable development, such as ensuring a mix of housing types across a range of incomes; access to fresh food; access to high-quality jobs; and access to local capital.
+Communities can put programs or policies in place to help achieve more equitable outcomes including, but not limited to, the creation or integration of affordable housing; local or first-source hiring of contractor or subrecipient employees provided the recipient does not impose geographic preferences for procurements in violation of 2 CFR 200.319(c); facilitating participation by disadvantaged businesses pursuant to 40 CFR Part 33; inclusionary zoning (where a percentage of new housing is designated as affordable housing); healthy food retailers in places where they do not exist (e.g., food deserts); co-operative ownership models where local residents come together to run a community-owned, jointly owned business enterprise; rent control or community land trusts (to help keep property affordable for residents); supportive local entrepreneurial activities; and adherence to equal lending opportunities.

+I.F.
+Supporting Climate Adaptation and Resilience

+EPA defines climate change as changes in global or regional climate patterns attributed largely to human-caused increased levels of atmospheric greenhouse gases.

+The impacts of climate change affect people in every region of the country in different ways, threatening lives and livelihoods and damaging infrastructure, ecosystems, and social systems.
+Climate change also exacerbates existing pollution problems and environmental stressors impacting the nation’s land, air, and water and the people who depend on them.
+Underserved communities and individuals are particularly vulnerable to these impacts, including low-income communities and communities of color, children, the elderly, Tribes, and Indigenous people.
+Changing climate conditions could potentially impact the effectiveness of a cleanup remedy, put the health of community members at risk or result in lost investments and abandoned projects if climate was not factored into vulnerable location reuse plans.

+Brownfield revitalization can support community efforts to become more resilient to climate change impacts by incorporating adaptation and mitigation strategies throughout the assessment, cleanup and redevelopment process.

-Applicants should discuss and provide specific examples of how the proposed Brownfields Multipurpose Grant project will address environmental justice challenges in Section IV.E. and responses will be evaluated against the criteria in Section V.A.
+Applicants should provide specific examples of how the proposed Brownfield Multipurpose Grant project will address climate vulnerabilities in Section IV.E. and responses will be evaluated against the criteria in Section V.A.